grantjo78/grantjo78.github.io/_posts/2022-04-29-hyperv-networking.md

 ### Step 6: Guest Machine IP Address

 The NAT network does not dynamically assign IP addresses to guest virtual machines.
 Configure the guest networking interface with the following:
-- Static IP address.
-This should be within the address range of the NAT network specified above (e.g. 192.168.0.10)- Subnet mask: This should match the subnet mask specified above (e.g. 255.255.255.0)
+- Static IP address: This should be within the address range of the NAT network specified above (e.g. 192.168.0.10)- Subnet mask: This should match the subnet mask specified above (e.g. 255.255.255.0)
 - Default gateway: This should match the NAT Gateway IP address (e.g. 192.168.0.1)
 - DNS Sever: IP address of a DNS server that is able to perform name resolution (e.g. 8.8.8.8)